FAQs about the Identity Protection Personal Identification Number (IP PIN)

 A1: The IRS IP PIN is a 6-digit number assigned to eligible taxpayers to help prevent the misuse of their Social Security number on fraudulent federal income tax returns.
 We send new IP PINs each year in late December or early January by postal mail.

-If we assigned you an IP PIN, you must use it to confirm your identity on your current federal tax return and any delinquent tax returns filed during the current calendar year.
+If we assigned you an IP PIN, you must use it to confirm your identity on any return filed during the current calendar year.
+This includes current year returns as well as any delinquent tax returns.

-- If an IP PIN is not entered correctly, we’ll reject the return and you’ll need to enter the correct IP PIN to e-File it again.
+- If an IP PIN isn’t entered correctly, we’ll reject the return and you’ll need to enter the correct IP PIN to e-File it again.
 If you lost the IP PIN or didn’t receive one in the mail, visit Retrieve Your IP PIN.

 If you're unable to retrieve your IP PIN online, you may call us at 800-908-4490 for specialized assistance, Monday - Friday, 7 a.m. - 7 p.m. your local time (Alaska & Hawaii follow Pacific Time), to have your IP PIN reissued to you.
 An assistor will verify your identity and mail your IP PIN to your address of record within 21 days.